-For 15 years I’ve was a Project Manager working for not-for-profits and Government agencies as well as a celebrant for the past five.
+For 15 years I was a Project Manager working for not-for-profits and Government agencies as well as a celebrant since 2011.
 I moved to Brisbane in June 2015 with my Battersea Dogs Home rescue dog, Valentine and my husband, Mr HB.

 Oh, and I love, love, love socialising and have already gained a fantastic group of friends since moving to Brisbane who make me laugh.
 My life is good.